bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 | Inplane T1         | inplaneT1        | T1-weighted anatomical image matched to functional acquisition                                                                                    |
 | Inplane T2         | inplaneT2        | T2-weighted anatomical image matched to functional acquisition                                                                                    |
 | Angiography        | angio            |                                                                                                                                                   |
+#### qMRI map suffixes

+**Function:**

+Denotes the parameter contained within an individual file of a quantitative parametric image.

+Changes to the specification is REQUIRED to expand or to modify the following table.

 #### The `run` entity